gmoshe27/ConvertTimeZone/Modules/LocalToUtc/Readme.md

 ```

 If you want to know the local time and utc time for a specific timezone, then use the `-Timezone` parameter with
 either function.
-To see a list of valid time zones that the system is aware of, use the `Get-TimeZone -ListAvailable | Select Id`
+To see a list of valid time zones that the system is aware of, use `Get-TimeZone -ListAvailable | Select Id`.
-command.

 ```powershell
 Convert-UTCtoLocal -TimeZone "Israel Standard Time"